johnpancoast/iterable-search/README.md

 *All examples here can be seen in `docs/example/`.*

 The first things you should do when using data-processor is to create your CLI command that loads this lib's commands.
-You only need to do this once.
+You only need to do this once. **This is meant to be improved upon so you don't have to create a command and can just include one from the lib.**

 `bin/your-cli-command`
 ```php